vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ## Installing @gooddata/catalog-export

-We recommend including the `catalog-export` as a devDependency of your application and define an NPM script `refresh-ldm` to run the program.
+We recommend that you include `catalog-export` as a devDependency of your application and define an NPM script `refresh-ldm` to run the program.

 To install the stable version, run one of the following commands **depending on your package manager**: